rehnarama/MALTE/README.md

 Project in Software Engineering 2019 - Dream Team

+# How to deploy?

+Simplest way is to run `docker run -p 4000:4000 malte-uu:dev` with the environment variables listed in [down below](#environment-variables-backend).

 # Development

 The code is structured into several separate projects, all of which resides